University of Worcester

 - All halls of residence benefit from free Internet access, gym membership and contents insurance; no extra charges for gas, electricity and water; 24-hour security and emergency maintenance; welfare support, and an accommodation team who provide advice, help and support throughout a student's time at university.

-- All tenancies run for a standard term of 39 weeks although the university will accommodate students for longer if their course demands.
+- Tenancies run for a standard term of 39 weeks, although the university will accommodate students for longer if their course demands.

 |Self-Catered||from £102 to £165 per week|